jdipietro235/JDiPietroFetchPython/README.md

 2. Download the files in this repository.

-2. Launch IDLE (Python's integrated Development Environment).
+2. Launch IDLE (Python's Integrated Development Environment).

 3. Open server.py.